Fluffy and Soft Lemon Poppy Seed Cupcakes

 That Got Me Thinking

-Or you check out this vegan lemon poppy seed loaf recipe if you wish.
+Or you can check out this vegan lemon poppy seed loaf recipe if you wish.
 This lemon loaf is so easy to make and super delish.
-You only need one bowl for the recipe.
+In addition, you only need one bowl for the recipe.

-In addition, you can sub regular dairy ingredients for the nondairy ones.
+Plus, you can sub regular dairy ingredients for the nondairy ones.
 Super simple.
-And yummy..

 Fluffy and Soft Lemon Poppy Seed Cupcakes Ingredients: